 A constant reality for salespeople is quota pressure.
 There are years when everything goes well and hardly a thought is given to whether numbers will be achieved.
-If 2017 has been a year like that I hope you’re enjoying it.

 Remember that coming off a strong year often means starting January 1st at zero with more aggressive numbers to make.
 For B and C Players most years are a grind to achieve quotas.

 On average about half of salespeople meet or exceed quota.